eclipse-sumo/sumo/docs/web/docs/Simulation/Rerouter.md

 ## Departure on a closed edge

 When the departure edge for a vehicle is closed, vehicles will ignore this for 'soft' closing.
-For a 'hard' closing they delay their departure until the closing has ended.
+For a 'hard' closing the simulation will raise an error.
+If **--ignore-route-errors** is set, the vehicle will be discarded with a warning.